quicophy/quimb-qaoa/README.md

 - Launcher:

 Main class of the package.
+Used to launch QAOA simulations.

 - Initialization: